mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 ### Service injection
 [Repo](https://github.com/beerinho/sveltekit-super-rentals/tree/2.2-service-injection)

-Let’s start off by replacing that placeholder “Share to Twitter” button we created in the last section with a real, working button that can share a tweet to Twitter.
+Let’s continue by replacing that placeholder “Share to Twitter” button we created in the last section with a real, working button that can share a tweet to Twitter.
 First, we’ll create a new component to house all of this Twitter logic